 - It’s harder to make a good crimp-on cable so there are more poor quality ones out there.

-On the other hand, compression cables are much easier to make well and are designed to protect the metal shielding that is an essential part of a coaxial cable.
+On the other hand, making a good cable with compression connectors is easier.
+Compression connectors protect the metal shielding that is an essential part of a coaxial cable.
 Today’s cable and satellite systems carry much, much more data than older systems so it is important that cables be in tip-top shape.

 While we’re on the subject, you should also avoid plastic molded cables, because they are far more prone to quality control issues as well.